 Most Hondurans are members of the Roman Catholic Church.
-Traditionally Catholicism has been the strongest religion in the country but, recently Evangelism has become popular and is gaining strength, specially amongst the younger Hondurans.
+Being another component of the cultural heritage from Sapain, Catholicism has been the strongest religion in the country, but recently Evangelism has become popular and is gaining strength, specially amongst the younger generation of Hondurans.

 You'll find that many customs and traditions in Honduras have a link to Catholic faith.

-The population of Honduras has grown steadily during most of the XX century.
+The population of Honduras has grown steadily during the XX century.
 This growth has accelerated during the last 4 decades thanks to the success of government programs aimed at reducing infant mortality and increasing overall life expectancy.
-According to the 2005 census, Hondurans numbered 6,927,000 and with the current growth rates (2.5% per year), it is proyected that the population will reach 8,606,000 by 2015.
-It is worthwile to mention that families in the rural areas of the country tend to have more than twice the number of children than those in the urban areas.
+According to government figures, in 2011 Hondurans numbered 8.2 million and with the current growth rates (2.1% per year), it is proyected that the population will reach 10 million by 2020.

 Honduras is a young country, with just over 50% of the population under 19 years old (only 3% of the population is 65 or over).
 The population is split approximately evenly between men and women.